 Hello and welcome to Series 14 and Episode 3, in which 'Jesus appears to two disciples on the road to the village of Emmaus'.
-We're going to be following this story from Luke's account, in Luke 24: 13 - 35.
+We are going to be following this story from Luke's account, in Luke 24: 13 - 35.

 Introduction and Recap

 Series 14 is devoted entirely to the extraordinary story of Jesus' resurrection.
 In order to remind ourselves of the context, we need to reconsider for a second, the events that led up to his death.
 It all happened so very suddenly that it was hard to comprehend the transformation that had taken place.
-On Palm Sunday, the first day of the last week of Jesus's life, he'd entered Jerusalem with huge crowds cheering him on, and expecting him to do great things in Jerusalem, and bring in the Kingdom of God in obvious political power, as well as spiritual power.
+On Palm Sunday, the first day of the last week of Jesus' life, he had entered Jerusalem with huge crowds cheering him on, and expecting him to do great things in Jerusalem, to bring in the Kingdom of God in obvious political power, as well as spiritual power.
 Yet by Good Friday, he was being crucified on the cross.
 Within that five day period, he had gone from having popular acclaim from huge crowds, to being humiliated and crucified on a cross by the Roman authorities.
 On Palm Sunday, the Roman authorities were hardly aware of Jesus and little concerned about him.
 On Good Friday, they were executing him.
 Something incredible had happened in the middle which caused this transformation of Jesus' life from such popularity to a sudden death.
 What had happened was the determination of the Sanhedrin - the Jewish ruling council - that they wanted to get rid of Jesus and have him executed.
 They were very ably assisted by Jesus' disciple, Judas Iscariot, who betrayed him in the middle of the week.
 On Wednesday, he spoke to the authorities and on Thursday, he led them directly to Jesus in the Garden of Gethsemane, after the Last Supper, where Jesus was arrested.
 Events moved incredibly quickly.
-The Sanhedrin was gathered in the middle of the night to have an interrogation of Jesus, and to adjudicate against him, which they did, claiming he was a blasphemer and a false messiah.
+The Sanhedrin gathered in the middle of the night to interrogate Jesus, and to adjudicate against him, which they did, claiming he was a blasphemer and a false messiah.
 They determined to hand him over to the Roman governor at the earliest possible moment on the Friday morning.
 This happened, so that Pontius Pilate was forced to make a decision about Jesus very quickly, and under great pressure from the Jewish leaders, who pleaded with him and urged him, and called upon him to crucify Jesus.
 So it was that Jesus died.
 His crucifixion took place immediately.
 It took six hours, from the moment he was nailed on the cross until the moment he died at 3 pm, on Good Friday afternoon, hanging on a cross at an execution site, just outside the walls of the city of Jerusalem, with crowds looking on and jeering, and supporters and disciples bewildered to know what to think, after such traumatic events.
-Then Jesus was buried.
-We told that story in the last episode of Series 13, by two members of the Sanhedrin, who'd become secret disciples of Jesus, Joseph of Arimathea and Nicodemus.
+In the last episode of Series 13, we told the story of Jesus' burial by two members of the Sanhedrin, who had become secret disciples of Jesus, Joseph of Arimathea and Nicodemus.

-In Series 14, we've been following the amazing story of the resurrection.
-There is a huge amount of material about the resurrection of Jesus and we've been looking at the accounts of John and Matthew, in particular, keeping in mind Luke and Mark, and information that comes from Acts 1 and from 1 Corinthians 15.
-We've already told two remarkable stories of resurrection appearances and we are now moving to another different one altogether.
+In Series 14, we have been following the amazing story of the resurrection.
+There is a huge amount of material about the resurrection of Jesus and we have been looking at the accounts of John and Matthew, in particular, keeping in mind Luke and Mark, and information that comes from Acts 1 and from 1 Corinthians 15.
+We have already told two remarkable stories of resurrection appearances and we are now moving to another different one altogether.
 Each Gospel writer brings a different emphasis to their account.
-At the point that we come to now, certain things have happened which are going to affect all the people involved in the story that's going to unfold before us as we read Luke's account.
+At the point that we come to now, certain things have happened which are going to affect all the people involved in the story that is going to unfold before us as we read Luke's account.
 There have been two resurrection appearances to female disciples of Jesus, which had taken place early in the morning, near the tomb.
 One of them is recounted in John 20 and concerns Mary Magdalene, who had a unique and individual encounter with Jesus.
 The second one, which followed shortly afterwards, was with the rest of the group of women, who came very early on that morning to attend to the tomb.
 There were probably five or six in that group.
-We saw, in the last episode, in Matthew 28, as they went from the tomb, back into the city to tell the disciples that the stone had been rolled away and there was no body in the tomb and the grave clothes were lying there, they encountered Jesus and they were able to tell the disciples that they had seen Jesus.
+We saw, in the last episode, in Matthew 28, as they went from the tomb, back into the city to tell the disciples that the stone had been rolled away and there was no body in the tomb and the grave clothes were lying there.
+They encountered Jesus and were able to tell the disciples that they had seen Jesus.

-Information is spreading around the city amongst the followers of Jesus and different information is coming to different people, and the main group of eleven out of the twelve disciples, are receiving information from the women about the empty tomb and the possibility of resurrection.
+Information is spreading around the city amongst the followers of Jesus and different information is coming to different people, and the main group of eleven, out of the twelve disciples, are receiving information from the women about the empty tomb and the possibility of resurrection.
 What were the disciples to think about this?
 There was a sense of anticipation, a sense of uncertainty.
-They'd been through very traumatic experiences in the last few days.
-They weren't in a hurry to believe good news because they'd had some terribly tragic experiences.
-They'd been there in the Garden of Gethsemane when Judas had come in with the Temple guards armed; and they'd seen Jesus arrested and humiliated; they'd heard about his trial by the Sanhedrin; they'd heard about his trial by Pontius Pilate; and most of them had not witnessed the crucifixion but they'd heard the terrible details of Jesus' agonising death on Good Friday; and they'd heard about his burial.
+They had been through very traumatic experiences in the last few days.
+They were not in a hurry to believe good news because they had had some terribly tragic experiences.
+They had been there in the Garden of Gethsemane when Judas had come in with the Temple guards armed; and they had seen Jesus arrested and humiliated; they had heard about his trial by the Sanhedrin; they had heard about his trial by Pontius Pilate; and most of them had not witnessed the crucifixion but they had heard the terrible details of Jesus' agonising death on Good Friday; and they had heard about his burial.
 Here they were in Jerusalem, having had a very strange Saturday - or Sabbath day - a very quiet day - numb, confused - grieving, traumatised.
-Peter, particularly traumatised by the fact that he'd denied Jesus three times.
+Peter, particularly traumatised by the fact that he had denied Jesus three times.
 He denied that he was a follower of Jesus when he was in the courtyard of the High Priest's house, during the night between Thursday and Friday morning.
 What was going to happen next?
 Something unusual happened, which is told to us in full, in significant detail by Luke.
-We're going to read the account of the encounter between Jesus and two disciples on the road to the village of Emmaus in Luke 24: 13 - 35.
-Emmaus was a village about 11 km away from Jerusalem so this was a significant walk which took plenty of time and here's what happened on the road.
+We are going to read the account of the encounter between Jesus and two disciples on the road to the village of Emmaus in Luke 24: 13 - 35.
+Emmaus was a village about 11 km away from Jerusalem so this was a significant walk which took plenty of time and here is what happened on the road.